lf-edge/ekuiper/docs/en_US/extension/native/develop/function.md

 IsAggregate() bool
 ```

 The main task for a Function is to implement _exec_ method.
-The method will be leverage to calculate the result of the function in the SQL.
+The method will be leveraged to calculate the result of the
+function in the SQL.
 The argument is a slice of the values for the function parameters.
-You can use them to do the calculation.
+You can use them to do the
+calculation.
 If the calculation is successful, return the result and true; otherwise, return nil and false.

 ```go
 //Execute the function, return the result and if execution is successful.If execution fails, return the error and false.